GrantJenk/ShoGUI/README.md

 - Written in TypeScript
 - Uses HTML Canvas
 - Custom user callback functions
-- Contains no game logic
+- Contains no game logic so variants can be compatible
 - Move pieces by clicking or drag&drop
 - Draw arrows
 - Highlight board squares